Vasco21/alx-zero_day/0x03-git/README.md

-my readme is update now
+my readme is up to date now